Medical-Image-Analysis-Laboratory/Bench-Explain_DL_Cortical-Lesions/README.md

 ## 🔍 Performance Explanation

-*[Explanation analysis to be added by [Colleague Name]]*
+The latent space analysis was used to get insight into the model performance.
+The proposed analysis is desciben in a corresponding [README](latent_space_analysis/readme.md).

 Our explanation framework investigates:
-- [ ] Site-specific performance factors
+- Site-specific performance factors
-- [ ] Lesion characteristic impact on detection
-- [ ] Model confidence and uncertainty quantification
+- Model confidence and uncertainty quantification
-- [ ] Feature attribution analysis
+- Feature attribution analysis
-- [ ] Cross-domain adaptation mechanisms
+- Cross-domain adaptation mechanisms

 ## 📚 Citation